Amy Coney Barrett Moves A Step Closer To Confirmation After Judiciary Committee Vote

 Republicans have argued that the difference between then and now is that in 2016, the White House and the Senate were held by different parties, while today the GOP controls both branches.
 Republicans say that represents a clear mandate from voters to make election-year decisions about the court, despite polling that shows the party facing an uphill battle both in holding on to the White House and maintaining control of the Senate.

-"This has been a sham process from the beginning," Senate Minority Leader Chuck Schumer, D-N.Y., said ahead of Thursday's vote.
+"This has been a sham process from the beginning," Schumer said ahead of Thursday's vote.
 "Fearing a loss at the ballot box, Republicans are showing that they do not care about the rules or what the American people want, but are concerned only with raw political power."

 Voters appear closely divided on Barrett's confirmation.
 A Politico/Morning Consult poll released Wednesday found that a razor-thin majority — 51% — of voters approve of the Senate approving the judge's nomination.